-It will be remembered that, at the time of the passage of the resolution, the affairs of the Confederacy were in a critical condition, and therewas much to excite the apprehensions of the patriot.
+It will be remembered that, at the time of the passage of the resolution, the affairs of the Con federacy were in a critical condition, and there was much to excite the apprehensions of the patriot.
 Nothing has transpired since, rendering further action of the body any more needed than it was when its members left Raleigh in May last -nothing calling for the exercise of the high and extraordinary powers confided to the President.
-On the contrary, the arms of the Confederacy have since been attended with splendid successfar beyond our most sanguine hopes and our prospects were never more bright and cheering.
-The strength of the enemy in North Carolina is greatly diminished, and he has made no progress in the invasion of our territory.
-He has been The Rev. Frank Stanly died suddenly in driven from Virginia, with the exception of a few of the Eastern and Northwestern counties, d in other sections the events of the war have been highly favorable to the cause of our national independence.
+On the contrary, the arms of the Confederacy have since been attended with splendid successfar beyond our most sanguine hopes-and our prospects were never more bright and cheering. in battle, and its cheerful of endurance privation and The strength of the enemy in North Carolina is hardship on the march. greatly diminished, and he has made no progress n the invasion of our territory.
+He has been driven from Virginia, with the exception of a few of the Eastern and Northwestern counties, hean highly favorable to the cause of our nation- within the fortifications around his capital. been highly favorable to the cause of our national independence.
 Where, then, is the necessity for a fifth session of the Convention, so far as the war is concerned?
-What reason exists for any further action on the part of that body, which did not exist in as full force in April and May last as it does now ?
-It is true that the Government of the United States has recently made arrangements to bring into the field a greatly increased force, but the Confederate Government has also passed an act which will greatly augment
+What reason exists for any further action on the part of that body, which did not exist in as full force in April and May artillery, all their small arms and other munitions last as it does now?
+It is true that the Govern- of war. ment of the United States has recently made arrangements to bring into the field a greatly increased force, but the Confederate Government

 In relation to any action on the part of the State of North Carolina, which the safety of the State and her necessities may require, it appears to me that the General Assembly has ample authority to do everything which the crisis may demand.
 It is a well established principle, that the General Assembly has power to pass all laws not prohibited by the State or the Confederate Constitution.
-The Legislature, therefore, has before it a broad and extensive field of power .-Measures such as those alluded to seem to me most appropriate for the action of that body.
-Its members have been recently elected by the freemen of the State, and are familiar with their feelings and sentiments.
-They may be presumed to know what the people desire, and what burdens they are able and willing to bear for the laudable purposes above mentioned, or any other object demanded by State exigencies; and I cannot imagine for a moment but that the Legislature, chos en by the intelligent and patriotic Freemen of North Carolina, will, with entire unanimity, maintain the proud position which the Convention has assumed in relation to the eternal separation of North Carolina from the United States, and the independence forever of the Southern Confederacy, at any and every sacrifice; and that they will, with like unanimity, indignantly repel the foul slanders upon our good old State by North ern journals and Northern officials, in representing that a large portion of her people entertain "Union" sentiments and "Union" sympathies.
+The Legislature, therefore, has before it a broad and extensive field of power .-Measures such as those alluded to seem to me most bers have been recently elected by the freemen of the State, and are familiar with their feelings and sentiments.
+They may be presumed to know what the people desire, and what burdens they are able and willing to bear for the laudable pur poses above mentioned, or any other object de. manded by State exigencies; and I cannot imagine for a mement but that the Legislature, chos en by the intelligent and patriotic Freemen of North Carolina, will, with entire unanimity, maintain the proud position which the Convention has assumed in relation to the eternal separation of North Carolina from the United States. and the independence forever of the Southern Confederacy, at any and every sacrifice; and that they will, with like unanimity, indignantly repel the foul standers upon our good old State by Northern journals and Northern officials, in representing that a large portion of her people entertain "Union" sentiments and "Union" sympathies.

-To condense my views in a very succinct form, will say, that I cannot, according to my understanding of the true meaning of the purposes of the Convention, go, in search of reasons for reas-sembling it, behind the date of the adjournment, and that no event has since occurred to require nother session.
+To condense my views in a very succinct form, will say, that I cannot, according to my understanding of the true meaning of the purposes of the Convention, go, in search of reasons for reassembling it, behind the date of the adjournment, and that no event has since occurred to require